simple-yet-efficient/google-sign-in/README.md

 ---

-Thank you for using the `GoogleSignIn` plugin!
+Thank you for using the `Universal Integration for Google Sign-In` plugin!
 We hope it simplifies the process of integrating Google authentication into your Unity projects.